Robot Vision for Everyone

 The other robots could certainly have benefited from vision capabilities, but all the effort required for vision seemed like too much work.

-A while ago, I backed the HuskyLens camera project (see Figure 4) at Kickstarter.
+A while ago, I backed the HuskyLens camera project (see Figure 4) when it was on Kickstarter.
 It promised a low-cost camera with built-in capabilities that could make vision available for robots of all levels.

 Obtaining the final product took much longer than expected, but in the end it was well worth the wait.
 Let’s look at some of the features.